Puppeteer PDF: Complete 2025 Guide to HTML-to-PDF Generation

 });

-// Wait for libraries to load
+// Wait for library to execute

 Can Puppeteer generate PDF without a visible browser?